Arthur is one hell of an author—he hopes. Here are his tips for being a better author.

 It's the ultimate question, isn't it?
-Many people don't see the difference of the two.
+Many people don't see the difference between the two.
 In fact, the common assumption usually dilutes down to whether or not a writer has a track record.
 But what separates a writer from an author isn't an income.

 What an author is defined by, is his or her capability of finishing a novel.
 Are you going to have a copy of your hardcover or a Word page with half a story?
 If your answer isn't the latter, then congratulations.
 You're an author.

 Writers write, authors make deadlines—but getting to the end can be incredibly frustrating (putting it mildly).
 The reason isn't often a writer's lack of talent.
 In fact, quite the contrary, a good writer is always hesitant of her work.

 The real reason?
 Well, I'm sure you know: the fear of failure.
 And what's the secret to fighting that fear?
 Clarity.
 For an author, this begins by knowing his or her writer-type, and more importantly, its associated weaknesses.

 Those are the two terms George R.R.
 Martin uses to describe the dual nature of authors.
 For the rare few that don't know, Martin is the writer of A Song of Fire and Ice series, commonly known today by its television adaption, Game of Thrones.
 Let's get right to them.

 What happens when you try to construct a building without a blueprint?
 Lawsuits.
 Well, since we're not talking about that kind of architect, we can assume you're safe from court orders.
 Architects are simply described as authors that plan the entire story before even touching their novels.